jmcook1186/RemoteIceSurfaceAnalyser/README.md

 2. Calculate per-cell mass from volume and density

     the cell density is taken from the literature to be 1400 kg/m3 which is 0.0014 ng/um3.
 Then multiply by  1 - water fraction to get dry mass.
 There is uncertainty around this value and past studies have ranged from 0.5 - 0.8.
 I used it as a tuning parameter bound by those literature values and found 0.7 to be optimal for reducing the error between measured and predicted concentrations.
-This gives dry weight per cell, which I calculate to be 0.84 ng.
+This gives dry weight per cell, which I estimate to be 0.74 ng.

 3. Use per-cell dry mass to calculate cells/mL from ppb